-GEO‐CRADLE will set out to establish a regional Data Hub serving as a “one‐stopshop” that facilitates access to and sharing of geospatial data and information collected from satellites and ground‐based networks.
-In addition, the GEO‐CRADLE Portal will act as an interface between scientists and diverse data providers, providing a single point for the stakeholders to identify existing data, skills, gaps and complementarities, necessary for the development of synergies and market opportunities across the entire value chain and in relation to regional priorities.
-By doing so, GEO‐CRADLE aspires to catalyse further promotion and tailoring of Copernicus data and services within the region, while leveraging the integration of North African, Middle East and Balkan EO capacities in the Global Earth Observation System of Systems (GEOSS).
+GEO‐CRADLE set out to establish a regional Data Hub serving as a “one‐stopshop” that facilitates access to and sharing of geospatial data and information collected from satellites and ground‐based networks.
+In addition, the GEO‐CRADLE Portal acted as an interface between scientists and diverse data providers, providing a single point for the stakeholders to identify existing data, skills, gaps and complementarities, necessary for the development of synergies and market opportunities across the entire value chain and in relation to regional priorities.
+By doing so, GEO‐CRADLE aspired to catalyse further promotion and tailoring of Copernicus data and services within the region, while leveraging the integration of North African, Middle East and Balkan EO capacities in the Global Earth Observation System of Systems (GEOSS).

 The GEO‐CRADLE consortium brings together highly‐esteemed research institutes, public authorities, specialised SMEs and leading international associations, combining a wide range of expertise in monitoring our planet’s environment via an ensemble of diverse EO technologies (e.g. remote sensing, in‐situ, synergies with state‐of‐the‐art models) in the areas of Climate Change, Raw Materials, Food Security, and Energy.